Kneaver/Open-xAPI-Reports/WOL.md

 added commander for easy command line options

-npm install -s commander
+npm install -save commander

 added ejs-locals for easy layouts

-npm install -s ejs-locals
+npm install -save ejs-locals

 added Q the promise library because it is a dependency of KNVEJSpages

+npm install -save q

 copied KNVEJSPages the simplied router ala PHP/JSP used in Kneaver